This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 Crate Structure

-The server is located in the experiments workspace and has a minimal dependency footprint focused on networking and RPC:
+The server is located in the experiments/ workspace directory and has a minimal dependency footprint focused on networking and RPC:

 |---|---|---|